-CASA remains an experienced, trusted presence in Broome County, continuing to case manage Level I clients, to pick up clients that are dis-enrolled from MLTCs, to complete the mandatory UAS-NY assessments for Medicaid programs and Nursing Home Transition Diversion and Traumatic Brain Injury waivers, PRI and Screens for nursing home placement and level of care evaluations.
+CASA remains an experienced, trusted presence in Broome County.
+CASA nurses continue to case manage Level I clients, including those that are dis-enrolled from MLTC's or MCO's.
+They complete the UAS-NY assessments for their clients as required, the annual assessments for the Nursing Home Transition & Diversion (NHTD) & Traumatic Brain Injury (TBI) waiver programs and assessments for the Care at Home (CAH) waiver program.
+CASA nurses are certified to complete the PRI and Screen for Nursing Home Placement.
 We assist our clients as they are discharged from hospitals and nursing homes.
 Years of nursing experience are a part of every CASA home visit and assessment.